Previous “Nathan’s Hot Dog Eating Contest” posts

 After…a very different event, demonstrating “The Agony of Victory

 The above promotional photos show full-sized 12 ounce beer cans, but you can see that the actual serving glasses are rather small.
 Aramark states that their pre-packaged version of the challenge features nine “mini hot dogs”, as well as nine “flight‑sized” beers.
 I have been unable to determine exactly what that means, except that they’ve watered down the whole thing and broken rule #4.
-Both I, and the Amarillo Sod Poodles know shenanigans when we see ’em.
+Both I and the Amarillo Sod Poodles know shenanigans when we see ’em.

 The reasons for this bastardization are obvious enough, but the promotion still leaves me with a lot of questions.